GTlabIBB/Pollen2019/README.md

 This repository includes code used for:

 1) Calculating NDVI anomalies along a time-series
-2) Obtaining GBIF plant data and ecological niche modeling
+2) Obtaining GBIF plant data and modelling species distributions
 3) Classifying ITS2 reads from plant metabarcoding sequencing

 PIPELINE DIAGRAM